 15. Has anti-inflammatory effects.

-Rebounding efficiently stimulates the lymphatic system, which has anti-inflammatory effects on your body.
+Rebounding efficiently stimulates and helps lymphatic drainage, which has anti-inflammatory effects on your body.

 16. Increase self-confidence.

 Rebounding can help you feel better about yourself.